 To also be able to convert Postscript files and all their content, we then began to use BatchMatcherPS from GretagMacbeth, and later the successor product iQueue for PDF files.
 Unfortunately, the DeviceLink technology of our profiling tools at that time didn’t develop to the extent we’d hoped, nor did the workflow products.

 Then, when doing some research in 2004, we hit on the product portfolio offered by ColorLogic.
 Initial tests very soon made it clear that the company had taken the subject of DeviceLink profiles very seriously, and that their implementation left hardly anything to be desired.

-ColorLogic has found brilliant solutions for realizing the possibility of editing DeviceLink profiles in Photoshop with the help of CoLiPri and CoPrA, the additional rendering intents, and the preservation of separation characteristics.
-And the RGB-to-CMYK DeviceLink profiles are in a class of their own – they set standards that simply can’t be achieved with “normal” ICC conversion.
+ColorLogic found brilliant solutions for realizing the possibility of editing DeviceLink profiles in Photoshop with the help of CoLiPri and CoPrA, the additional rendering intents, and the preservation of separation characteristics.
+Furthermore, the RGB-to-CMYK DeviceLink profiles are in a class of their own – they set standards that simply can’t be achieved with “normal” ICC conversion.

 Being one of the very first users of DeviceLink profiles, Roman Bastian can truly appreciate the great features of CoPrA 2 that ultimately ensure that the color worlds of the ADDON customers can be accurately put onto paper or other media.

 When asked about the company’s other color management tasks and goals, Roman Bastian replies:

 “We use DocBees-ProfileManager to organize our great variety of profiles.
 Sorting by profile classes, including DeviceLink profiles, is a major help in our day-to-day work.
 Sometimes, even little things can go a long way towards making everyday work easier.

 The next thing we intend to do is take a closer look at the ZePrA color server.
 I’m quite certain it’ll turn out to be another mature product from ColorLogic that would effectively extend our range of services.”